Cultural Studies of Technology for Education

-Week 12 [Nov 29] Student Presentations / Adventure Project (work-in-progress & class feedback)
+Week 12 [March 31 ] Student Presentations / Adventure Project (work-in-progress)

-- See expectations noted in text above in Week 22.
-What did you make?
-Why did you do it/make it?
+- What did you make?
+Why did you do it or make it?
 Why does it matter to you?
-What did you learn (technically & conceptually) through the research, making, and design process?
+What did you learn (technically & conceptually) through the research/inquiry and the making and design process?
 How did this production project connect to course themes and texts?
-Impacts and Motion Towards (Future Applications)?
+Motion Towards (Future Applications)?

 Final Project Due on/by April 5